basarat/typescript-book/docs/quick/library.md

 * `npm install typestyle` [for TypeStyle](https://www.npmjs.com/package/typestyle)
 * Usage: `import { style } from 'typestyle';` will be completely type safe.

-MORE:

-* If your package depends on other TypeScript authored packages, put them in `dependencies`/`devDependencies`/`peerDependencies` just like you would with raw JS packages.
+### Managing Dependencies
+#### devDependencies
+* If your package depends on another package while you are developing it (e.g. `prettier`) you should install them as a `devDependency`.
+This way they will not pollute the `node_modules` of your module's consumers (as `npm i foo` does not install `devDependencies` of `foo`).
+* `typescript` is normally a `devDependency` as you only use it to build your package.
+The consumers can use your package with or without TypeScript.
 * If your package depends on other JavaScript authored packages and you want to use it with type safety in your project, put their types (e.g. `@types/foo`) in `devDependencies`.
 JavaScript types should be managed *out of bound* from the main NPM streams.
 The JavaScript ecosystem breaks types without semantic versioning too commonly, so if your users need types for these they should install the `@types/foo` version that works for them.
+If you want to guide users to install these types you can put them in `peerDependencies` mentioned next.

+#### peerDependencies
+If your package depends on a package that it heavily *works with* (as opposed to *works using*) e.g. `react`, put them in `peerDependencies` just like you would with raw JS packages.
+To test them locally you should also put them in `devDependencies`.

+Now:
+* When you are developing the package you will get the version of the dependency you specified in your `devDependencies`.
+* When someone installs your package they will *not* get this dependency (as `npm i foo` does not install `devDependencies` of `foo`) but they will get a warning that they should install the missing `peerDependencies` of your package.

+#### dependencies
+If your package *wraps* another package (meant for internal use even after compilation) you should put them in `dependencies`.
+Now when someone installs your package they will get your package + any of its dependencies.